Table of Contents

 Upgrade your tech stacks

 Having outdated technology — or worse yet, managing everything by hand — is a sure-fire way to slow information flows to a crawl.
-On the other hand, the right technology can significantly improve velocity by enhancing supply chain collabouration, control, and efficiency.
+On the other hand, the right technology can significantly improve velocity by enhancing supply chain collaboration, control, and efficiency.

 Consider investing in updated and intuitive technology platforms with built-in capabilities such as order management, inventory management, and data and analytics.
 This provides supply chain visibility, allowing you to identify and resolve problems or bottlenecks quickly.